 |Network||DNF (see note)||46.24s|

-Editor’s Note: During testing, it became clear that 10 labels over WiFi were too much.
+Editor’s Note: During testing, it became clear that ten labels over WiFi were too much.
 A 10-label or 25-label batch yielded a blank page plus only the last label.
-The limit seems to be 8 labels.
-I suspect this is a buffer/storage issue on the device, and it’s not capable of holding more than 8 labels.
+The limit seems to be eight labels.
+I suspect this is a buffer/storage issue on the device and cannot hold more than eight labels.
 Printing eight labels took an average of 1 minute, 43 seconds, or ~12.9s per label.

 Print Quality Sample